byu-rad-lab/pneudrive/pcb_design/Readme.md

+# Files

+These PCBs were designed using Autodesk EAGLE.
+The corresponding project, board, and schematic files are found in this directory, as well as the CAM outputs.

 # Places to order parts

 For *each* board you will need these things.
 For each item a link is included where we ordered them.